Frequently Asked Questions

 How long is the waiting list for an assistance dog?

-Our waiting list for an assistance or hearing dog is currently 3 to 4 years.
+Our waiting list for an assistance or hearing dog is approximately 3 years.
 Waiting time for a facility, in-home service, or companion dog may be shorter depending on the number of applicants.

-What happens when a dog is released from the program?
+What happens when a dog is career changed from the program?

 We carefully evaluate each of our dogs throughout their training.
 If we decide that a dog cannot become an assistance dog because of a health or temperament reason, we find a suitable place for them.
 We have three options: